rodrigodadam/scrum-master-quiz/README.md

 — **Researches** —

-  - I used W3Shools and Devdocs to help me with some HTML and CSS informations/Documentation
+  - I used W3Schools and Devdocs to help me with some HTML and CSS informations/Documentation
-  - Also to fix some bugs that I do not found inside documentation I used the Comunity Stackoverflow to help me with this bugs and Google.com
+  - Also to fix some bugs that I do not found inside documentation I used the Community Stackoverflow to help me with this bugs and Google.com

   <div align="right"><a href="#top">🔝</a></div>